saiksk939/Everything/Why/Why.md

 I will strictly use customer details only for the work assigned.
 I respect company policies and customer privacy, so I will not share or misuse that information.

 **What if your colleagues is doing unethical practice, what will you do** If I find a colleague doing any unethical practice, first I will not support it in any way.
-If possible, I will try to **counsel them politely** and make them aware of the rules.
+If possible, I will try to correct them and make them aware of the rules.
 If the issue continues, I will **report it to my manager** because the company’s reputation and values are more important.

-**What are the disadvantages facing by virtual work** Communication Gaps, Isolation, Distractions at Home, Technology Problems
+**What are the disadvantages facing by virtual work** In virtual work we face a lot of problems like Communication Gaps, Isolation, Distractions at Home, Technology Problems